Jesus Christ Superstar

 2. Richard Horsley and John Hanson.
 Bandits, Prophets, and Messiahs: Popular Movements at the Time of Jesus.
 Trinity Press International, 1999.

-3, Stephenson, Humphries-Brooks, Cinematic Savior: Hollywood's Making of the American Christ.
+3, Stephenson Humphries-Brooks, Cinematic Savior: Hollywood's Making of the American Christ.
 Praeger, 2006.

-7. Elaine Pagels.
+4. Elaine Pagels.
 The Gnostic Gospels.
-New York: Vintage, 1989.
+Vintage, 1989.

 Reference Sources: